-Connecting your whole team to start the day is still an important part of productivity and cohesiveness.
-There will be times when you need to fire off a quick message and receive a response without clogging up your email.
-Here are some of the most popular platforms for this daily communication.
+Connecting your whole team to start the day is still an important part of productivity.
+There are times when you need to fire off a quick message and receive a response without clogging up your email.
+Here are some of the most popular remote tools for this daily communication.

 For brainstorm sessions, check-ins, and in-depth discussion, you will likely want to connect to team members face-to-face.
 Or as face-to-face as you can get via video chat.
 There are a number of options for small or large groups to see one another and commune on a deeper level than a chatroom can provide.
-Some of the chat apps recommended above also have video features and some of these video features also have chat bars.
+Some of the other tools we recommend in this article also have conferencing features, and some of the remote tools in this section also have chat bars.
 But they have been grouped by where their strengths lie.

-Zoom has become incredibly popular for meetings, in part because you can stream much higher quality video than in Hangouts or other video conferencing apps.
-There are also fun features, like a “beautifying” filter and the ability to change backgrounds, which might interject a little needed levity.
-You can record the meeting as well, which can be useful when remembering details later.
+Zoom has become a staple for virtual meetings, in part because you can stream much higher quality video than other in video conferencing apps.
+There are also handy features such as breakout rooms, live transcripts, and background filters.
+You can record your meeting as well, which can be useful for remembering details later.

-Microsoft Teams service is a part of Office 365, which your business may already have.
+Another tried and tested solution is Microsoft Teams.
+This platform is a part of Office 365, which your business may already have.
 If not, anyone can sign up for a free version using a personal email address.
 If you buy the business version, Teams will allow people to share files as big as 1TB and it is set up to facilitate training sessions and online webinars.

-Join.me great option for smaller businesses, as Join.me allows for up to three people to conduct audio-only meetings with high-quality screen sharing for free.
-The lower-level membership tiers run from $10 to $20 a month for the host.
-If these check-ins aren’t a huge part of your workflow, this might be the right fit for the rare occasions when things just need to be seen to be communicated.
+GoTo Meeting is a great option for smaller businesses, as it allows for up to three people to conduct audio-only meetings with high-quality screen sharing for free.
+The lower-level membership tiers run from $12 to $16 a month for the host.
+If these check-ins aren’t a huge part of your workflow, this might be the right fit for occasions when things just need to be seen to be communicated.

-Individuals might have their own systems for tracking what they need to remember to stay on task, but a unified note taking system that’s easily accessible and organized is imperative, especially after a long video chat.
-These platforms allow multiple people to access and record important information regarding projects in the works, so everyone can get on the same page.
+Individuals might have their own systems for tracking what they need to remember to stay on task.
+But for teams, a unified note-taking system that’s easily accessible and organized is imperative.
+The platforms below allow multiple people to access and record important information regarding projects in the works, so everyone can get on the same page.

 This note-taking system is probably amongst the most popular out there, and not just for business.
 Evernote is nothing if not versatile.
 After spending a little time learning the interface, you can tag and file all the many types of notes you need to make them readily searchable, then separate them into folders.
 Premium subscribers can scan or photograph paper notes to Evernote, and store them in the cloud.
 It can even read and transcribe some writing.

 Box Notes is visually simpler than Evernote, and easily shareable for group editing.
-Specific people can be tagged in Box Notes, and annotations added for everyone’s general knowledge.
-Inline comments make it possible for people to discuss notes as well, in case a specific point needs more in-depth focus.
+You can tag specific people in Box Notes, and add annotations for everyone’s general knowledge.
+Inline comments make it possible for people to discuss notes as well, in case a specific point needs more focus.

-If you have a computer, you might already have Simplenote, which lives up to the name.
-It’s one of the most visually basic of the note-taking apps, but totally searchable and shareable—and it’s free!
-Probably a great option for a smaller group with only a few topics to mutually keep track of.
+Simplenote lives up to the name.
+It’s one of the most visually basic note-taking apps, but totally searchable and shareable.
+And it’s free!
+This is a great option for smaller teams with only a few topics to mutually keep track of.

 Sharing and Editing Files

-If your business doesn’t have its own storage capacity, you may need outside programs and platforms for sharing and saving important files.
-Some of these platforms allow for team workers to co-edit as they go, all while automatically saving, streamlining collaboration.
+If your business doesn’t have its own servers, you will need platforms for sharing and saving important files.
+Some of these solutions allow for team members to co-edit as they go, streamlining collaboration.
 You can skip a lot of back and forth if you’re able to watch edits happen in real time.
-Some of the note-taking apps allow this, but for larger documents, you’ll need more power.

-Again, if you already manage your email through Google, Google Drive is a natural choice for sharing and editing documents together.
-A Google Document or Spreadsheet allows for multiple people to work on it at once, to tag editors, and leave comments that can be responded to or resolved.
+Google Drive is one of the most popular choices for sharing and editing documents.
+A Google Document or Sheet allows for multiple people to work on it at once, to tag editors, and leave comments that can be responded to or resolved.
 Plus, it’s free up to a fairly high level of storage.

-This platform literally advertises itself as the “all-in-one toolkit for working remotely” and they’re not lying: Basecamp has a chat feature, a to-do list, a message board, can share files, and tracks project activity and progress.
+This platform literally advertises itself as the “all-in-one toolkit for working remotely” and they’re not lying: Basecamp has a chat feature, a to-do list, a message board, allows file sharing, and tracks project activity and progress.
 The main issue with Basecamp is figuring out how to use all the features in the most efficient way.
 Not everyone needs all of these tools to run a business remotely.
 Start small, then build your way up to what actually supports your team.